DDMAL/ddmal.github.io/README.md

 Here is the updated list of variables to edit for each lab member's markdown page.
 If a list is shown in brackets ([]), the possible variable values can **only** be one of the entries.
 Variables in italics are optional.
 These are also case-sensitive for the time being!

 * layout: **DON'T EDIT**
-* category: [Postdoc, PhD, Masters, Undergraduate, Alumni]
+* category: [Principal, Manager, Postdoc, PhD, Masters, Undergraduate, Alumni]
 * title: your name
 * degree: what degree you are pursuing (ex: BSc in Computer Science, MA in Music Technology, PhD in Music Technology
 * photo: the exact file name (with extension) in the **assets/lab_member** directory